knapply/tweetio/README.md

     lists of lists of lists…).

-`{tweetio}` solves this by parsing everything and building the data frames at the C++ level, including handling GZIP files and ZIP archives for you.
+`{tweetio}` solves this by parsing everything and building the data frames at the C++ level, including handling GZIP files for you.

 # Spatial Tweets